Skip to main content

 Skagen harbour

-Skagen Hub Pilot Case: Demographic (and other) challenges
+Skagen Hub Pilot: Demographic (and other) challenges

 Skagen, located in the northernmost tip of Denmark where the North Sea and Baltic Sea meet, is a picturesque coastal town renowned for its natural beauty, rich history, and vibrant arts community.
 With its charming houses, sandy beaches, and rugged dunes, Skagen exudes a unique charm that has captivated artists and visitors for centuries.
 Skagen is also known for its maritime heritage, with a bustling harbor where fishermen still bring in their catch and maritime industries thrive.